-The IgE is interesting; it has the smallest number of molecules, but it is the responder for allergies and parasites.
+IgE is interesting; it has the smallest number of molecules, but it is the responder for allergies and parasites.
 It tends to be in very low numbers unless you’re allergic to a substance or you have another invasion that it responds to.

 What Do Antibodies Do?

 Antibodies generally cause neutralization of toxins, for example.
-They also neutralize and kill the viruses.
-They promote phagocytosis.
-They help the phagocytes get to it and they up-regulate the entire inflammatory response.
-Then, some of the organisms are actually prevented from even attaching or entering cells.
-Like viruses, they may not be killed but they can’t get into a cell, so they can’t replicate.
-They have indirect actions, which includes the binding to the antigen by one end of a molecule, while the other informs the host that the molecule is there.
+They also neutralize and kill viruses, and promote phagocytosis.
+They help the phagocytes get to work and they up-regulate the entire inflammatory response.
+Then, some of the organisms are prevented from even attaching or entering cells.
+Like viruses, they may not be killed but they can’t enter a cell, meaning they can’t replicate.
+They have indirect actions, which include binding to the antigen by one end of a molecule, while the other informs the host that the molecule is there.
 This is called the presenting function.

-So, we have both the cell-mediated and the humoral-mediated response working hand-in-hand and attacking invaders with the linkage of the helper T cell to up-regulate both sides of this response.
+Our bodies have both the cell-mediated and the humoral-mediated response working hand-in-hand and attacking invaders with the linkage of the helper T cell to up-regulate both sides of this response.
 Unquestionably, it’s one of the most important surveillance factors that protect us from unseen invasion.
 However, this system is capable of over-responding and causing far more damage than it actually prevents, which is something we must always keep in mind.

 Learn more about the crucial difference between resistance and immunity